Convert RAW Drive to ExFAT or FAT32 Without Losing Data

 ExFAT (Extended File Allocation Table):

-When converting from RAW, choosing between FAT32 and ExFAT depends on your specific needs - if you need broad compatibility for older devices, FAT32 may be the better choice.
+When converting from RAW, choosing between FAT32 and ExFAT depends on your specific needs.
+If you need broad compatibility for older devices, FAT32 may be the better choice.
 If you deal with larger files and modern devices, ExFAT is likely more appropriate.

 Before converting your RAW drive to ExFAT or FAT32, it is important to restore any data if possible.
 In most cases, converting a RAW file system will erase existing data.
 Therefore, consider using data recovery software before proceeding.